gitkraken/vscode-gitlens/README.md

 [GitLens](https://gitkraken.com/gitlens?utm_source=gitlens-extension&utm_medium=in-app-links&utm_campaign=gitlens-logo-links 'Learn more about GitLens') is a powerful [open-source](https://github.com/gitkraken/vscode-gitlens 'Open GitLens on GitHub') extension for [Visual Studio Code](https://code.visualstudio.com) built and maintained by GitKraken.

-- **GitLens Community** is the **free** extension that enables to you track code changes and who made them, with features like in-editor blame annotations, hovers, CodeLens, and more.
-All while seamlessly integrating within VS Code and fully customizable to your environment.
+- **GitLens** is a free extension that enables to you track code changes and who made them, with features like in-editor blame annotations, hovers, CodeLens, and more.
+Customizable to your environment and seamlessly integrated within VS Code.

-- **GitLens Pro** unlocks new workflows and features that enable you to accelerate PR workflows, action interactive Git visuals, and, reduce context switching.
-You can trial GitLens Pro for free after installing GitLens Community.
+- **GitLens Pro** unlocks new workflows and features that enable you to accelerate PR workflows, action interactive Git visuals, and further reduce context switching.
+You can trial GitLens Pro for free after installing GitLens.
 ## Getting Started

-Install GitLens Community by clicking `Install` on the banner above, or from the Extensions side bar in VS Code by searching for GitLens.
+Install GitLens by clicking `Install` on the banner above, or from the Extensions side bar in VS Code by searching for GitLens.

 <p>
   <a title="Watch the GitLens Getting Started video" href="https://www.youtube.com/watch?v=UQPb73Zz9qk"><img src="https://raw.githubusercontent.com/gitkraken/vscode-gitlens/main/images/docs/get-started-video.png" alt="Watch the GitLens Getting Started video" /></a>
 </p>

-- You'll have full access to GitLens Community, and can test out GitLens Pro for free as well.

 - Use `Switch to Pre-Release Version` on the extension banner to be the first to experience new features.

+> Have questions or concerns?
+Communicate directly with our engineering team in our [GitHub Discussion](https://github.com/gitkraken/vscode-gitlens/issues) page.
+Having a positive experience with GitLens?
+Feel free to [write a review](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens&ssr=false#review-details).

-## GitLens Community and GitLens Pro
+## GitLens and GitLens Pro

-**Once you install GitLens, you'll have access to **GitLens Community**, our free extension that enables you to leverage our flagship in-editor blame annotations, hovers, and CodeLens. _____ ___[more benefits here] --__ __ ____
+**GitLens** helps you understand how code changed and by whom our popular in-editor blame annotations, hovers, and much more.
+Codelens adds contextual and actionable authorship information at the top of each file.
+Explore the history of a file to see how the code evolved over time with Revision Navigation.

 **GitLens Pro** unlocks further features and workflows that enable you to:

 - Accelerate PR reviews in a clean, actionable PR hub with GitLens Pro’s Launchpad.
-- Execute Git commands directly from actionable visuals like the Commit Graph.
-Much more than a visual graph, interact and search within your Commit Graph.
+- Execute commands directly from actionable visuals.
+Much more than a visual graph, interact and search your code history with the GitLens Commit Graph.
-- Streamline collaboration via Github, GitLab, Jira integrations and more to consolidate your views within VS Code.
+- Streamline collaboration via integrations with Github, GitLab, Bitbucket, Azure DevOps and more.
+Minimize tedius context switching and view PRs right in VS Code with Launchpad.
+Connect Jira, GitHub Issues, GitLab Issues, and more to autolink Jira issues or tickets in your commits.

-GitLens Community allows you to test out GitLens Pro for free.
+You may test out GitLens Pro for free.
 You can also purchase GitLens Pro through a GitKraken account [paid plan](https://www.gitkraken.com/gitlens/pricing), which is required for privately-hosted repos.

+All features are free to use on all repos, **except** for features,

+- marked with a `Pro` require a [trial or paid plan](https://www.gitkraken.com/gitlens/pricing) for use on privately-hosted repos
-Features marked with a `Preview` simply require you to sign up for a GitKraken account, with access level based on your [plan].
-See the [FAQ](#is-gitlens-free-to-use 'Jump to FAQ') for more details.
+- marked with a `Preview` require a GitKraken account, with access level based on your [plan](https://www.gitkraken.com/gitlens/pricing), e.g. Free, Pro, etc

-> Have questions or concerns?
-Let us know on our [GitHub Feedback Page](github.com).
-Getting value out of GitLens and having a positive experience?
-Feel free to [leave a review](google.com).